taqi92/dogshow/README.md

 # Architecture

 I have used MVVM for the whole project.
 Didn't implement clean architecture cause the application is simple, implementing clean architecture seems over-engineering & will lead to complexity in maintaining.
 Though I tried to follow SOLID principles.
+For state management, i have used Getx.
+Bloc can also be used but for smaller project, Getx is good in terms of simplicity.

 # Scope of improvements